Yorebridge House

 Activities

-• Explore the 5 acres of land that belong to the property.
+• Discover the 5 acres of land that belong to the property.
 Shooting parties and clay-pigeon shoots can be arranged on request.
 The hotel also has a fishing licence and can organise instruction

-• Head out on foot to the surrounding villages and countryside, guided by one of the informative walking leaflets put together by local Dave Jackson and available from the hotel’s reception
+• Explore the surrounding villages and countryside, guided by one of the informative walking leaflets put together by local Dave Jackson available from reception

-• Visiting foodies should make their way to one of the excellent local markets.
-Choose from Hawes, Ripon, Northallerton, Leyburn and Richmond, depending on the day (staff can tell you which takes place when).
+• Foodies should head to one of the excellent local markets.
+Choose from Hawes, Ripon, Northallerton, Leyburn and Richmond, depending on the day (staff can tell you which are when).
 Other worthwhile gastronomical attractions include Wensleydale Creamery in Hawes (for Wallace & Gromit's favourite cheese) and the Black Sheep and Theakston’s breweries in Masham

-• Soak up some history with a visit to some of Yorkshire’s most impressive ancient monuments.
-Bolton Abbey, Bolton Castle (confusingly, the 2 are nowhere near each other) and Middleham Castle are all popular, but 12th-century Jervaulx Abbey is the most romantic - and, for my money, the best for picnicking
+• Visit to some of Yorkshire’s most impressive ancient monuments.
+Bolton Abbey, Bolton Castle (confusingly, the 2 are nowhere near each other) and Middleham Castle are all popular, but 12th-century Jervaulx Abbey is the most romantic – and, for my money, the best for picnicking

-• Artistically-minded visitors might want to seek inspiration at some of the Dales’ famous waterfalls.
-There are several to choose from, but the best known are Aysgarth Falls, a triple whammy of watery tumbles cascading over glistening steps of limestone on the River Ure, and Hardraw Force, supposedly the highest unbroken waterfall in England and accessed via the bar of the Green Dragon pub.
-Be inspired knowing that Wordsworth, Turner and Ruskin all visited the falls
+• Seek out the Dales’ famous waterfalls.
+The best known are Aysgarth Falls, a triple whammy of watery tumbles cascading over glistening steps of limestone on the River Ure, and Hardraw Force, supposedly the highest unbroken waterfall in England and accessed via the bar of the Green Dragon pub

-• Try to catch a performance at the Georgian Theatre Royal in nearby Richmond.
+• Catch a performance at the Georgian Theatre Royal in nearby Richmond.
 Originally opened in 1788 and recently restored, it’s Britain’s most complete Georgian playhouse and makes a cosy setting for everything from music and comedy to drama and dance

 Activities on site or nearby include: